 Facet joints are the two small joints on either side of each vertebra that help your spine remain stable when twisting.
 These joints receive support from many soft tissue components such as cartilage, lubricant sacks, and signal nerves.
 When a facet joint sustains damage in a car accident, it typically causes pain in the neck or lower back.

 As with most injuries of the spine, facet joint injuries occur due to a sudden, jarring motion.
-When a car collides with another object and comes to a sudden stop, your neck often sustains injury.
+When a car collides with another object and comes to a sudden stop, your neck often sustains an injury.
 Because your neck vertebrae are the most flexible, the facet joints need to work harder to keep the vertebrae stable.

-If your seatbelt or airbag thwarts your body’s forward motion in an accident, the force may thrust your spine backwards into your seat.
+If your seatbelt or airbag thwarts your body’s forward motion in an accident, the force may thrust your spine back into your seat.
 This can cause facet joint injuries and chronic lower back pain.

 A review of symptoms and various medical tests can diagnose facet joint injuries.
 Common symptoms of a facet joint injury may include the following:

 A doctor cannot diagnose a facet joint injury with x-rays or MRIs.
 Doctors use a technique called a medial branch block (also called a facet joint injection or block) to diagnose a facet joint injury.
 In this procedure, the doctor will inject a mixture of x-ray contrast material, cortisone, and local anesthetic into the painful area.
 If the injection provides relief of the symptoms, it is confirmation that the facet joint in that area sustained damage.

 After a car accident, it is a good idea to get a general check-up from your doctor even if you do not notice any injuries.
 Some types of injuries, like facet joint injuries, can take a few days to manifest.
 As soon as you start feeling discomfort or notice a loss of movement in your neck or back, see a doctor as soon as possible.